karllang/imageft/README.md

 5. The outline of the grain perpendicular to the crystallographic c-axis will be traced.
 Adjust it if necessary.
 6. The Ft-values of broken grains can be estimated.
 If this is applicable to your grain, you can use the mouse to add some missing pieces of the grain (draw a polygon overlapping with the grain outline).
 Looks like this:

-￼

 Note that the FT is calculated assuming some mean U/Th/Sm ratios.
 This is good to get an idea of the FT.
 To get the correct FT required for the final age calculation you have to change ‚r232_238‘ and ‚r147_238‘ to measured values derived from the ICP-MS.

 Led me know if you have any idea to make this code more user-friendly.

-A GUI-Version may be ready at the EGU 2017!